 There are many effective oregano substitutes that are probably already sitting in your spice rack.
 Oregano is an herb that is native to the Mediterranean and is an important component in both Italian and Greek cuisine.
 Oregano is a member of the mint family but has a pungent straw and camphor smell.
 It is used particularly often in tomato dishes and sauces, where the zest of oregano balances out the sweetness of the tomato.
 This herb can have many different flavors, depending on the variety, ranging from spicy and aromatic to subtle and sweet.

 Oregano is very similar to marjoram, and the two are often used interchangeably by chefs.
 In fact, oregano is often referred to as “wild marjoram”.
 Fortunately, whether you have simply run out of oregano or have to cook around an herbal allergy, there are plenty of viable substitutes for oregano.

-This popular and strongly-flavored herb is closely related to oregano and is also a member of the mint family.
 Although the leaves look different, the effect that thyme can have on your meals is quite similar to oregano, and this spice can be used as a replacement in an equal quantity ratio – 1:1.

 Sage is a Mediterranean herb that is known for working very well in spice blends, as it complements many different flavors.
 Whether you are making chicken, vegetables or soup, sage will always be an excellent replacement for oregano.

 Fresh sage is sweeter than dried sage, with a stronger floral note.
 When substituting for oregano, try to use fresh sage whenever possible as the dried form doesn’t as closely resemble the taste of oregano.